 Determine how much you want to spend – total, not per month – and stick to that number when shopping.
 It’s easy to become emotional and make decisions that aren’t helpful when you see a car that really speaks to you, so having a budget can help reel you back in to reality.

-It’s also important to know the value of the vehicle you’re shopping for.
+It’s also important to know the value of the used cars you’re shopping for.
 Use a pricing tool from Kelley Blue Book or NADA to determine how good (or bad) the deal is.
 Take the time to research common problems and costs to fix them as well.
 Purchase price is just a drop in the bucket of total vehicle ownership.

 Unless you’ve found something one of a kind, there’s a great chance that the car you’re looking at is available at more than one dealer.
 And if you arelooking for something fairly unique, that’s all the more reason to cast a wide net.
 Keeping that in mind, it’s best to shop around to find the best deal and to avoid paying more than you have to.
 (Fortunately, AutoTempest.com lets you search all the top listings sites at once to make that process easy.)